 - Introduce new events in parks

 - Location for a youth skate-park

-- Increased shoreline water access with non-motorized boat launches where appropriate.
+- Increased shoreline water access with non-motorized boat launches where appropriate

 - Add covered picnic spaces, gazebos

 - Bridge over Craigflower Creek at Parkcrest

 - Exercise equipment, accessible for all ages and abilities

-- Needed Improvements / Addressing Concerns

-- Plant more trees for noise reduction

-- Increase trail accessibility

-- Add and update playground equipment

-- Drainage issues are currently a deterrent, should be addressed

-- More and improved washrooms
+- More interpretive and improved signage

-- Control geese and other invasive species
+- More community gardens

+- Portage inlet linear Park (New acquisition).

+- Support change of zoning from P3 to P7 or a "natural park" zoning

+- Additional greenway links between major parks.